dereuromark/cakephp-ide-helper/docs/Illuminator.md

 	],
 ],
 ```
-The key `'MyTask'` can be any string.
+The key `'MyTask'` can be any string but it must be unique across all existing tasks.

 #### Replacing native tasks
 Using associative arrays you can even exchange any native task with your own implementation: